ticlo/arrow-code/README.md

 ## Advantage

 JsonEsc allows additional data types to be serialized in JSON, such as binary date (Uint8Array) and Date, while still keeps the verbose nature of JSON.<br>
+The output string is still a 100% valid JSON, and compatible with any JSON editing/parsing tool or library.
 This makes JsonEsc much easier to debug and trouble shoot than binary formats like BSON and MsgPack

 ### Performance